-Professionals educated in U.S. schools typically value a low power distance and attempt to treat students, clients, and families as equals, encouraging them to participate in the development of therapeutic goals and objectives.
+Professionals educated in U.S. schools typically value a low power distance and attempt to treat students, clients/patients, and families as equals, encouraging them to participate in the development of therapeutic goals and objectives.
 Persons from high power distance cultures may question the competence of a professional who attempts to include them in the development of the interventions (Hwa-Froelich & Westby, 2003).
-Research suggests that, when patients view themselves as similar to their health care providers in terms of cultural and linguistic background, the health care provider–patient relationship is strengthened; patient-centered communication is one factor noted to affect perceived personal similarity (Street, O'Malley, Cooper, & Haidet 2008).
+Research suggests that when clients/patients view themselves as similar to their health care providers in terms of cultural and linguistic background, the health care provider–patient relationship is strengthened.
+Patient-centered communication is one factor noted to affect perceived personal similarity (Street, O'Malley, Cooper, & Haidet, 2008).

 For example, cultural competence in dysphagia services includes the identification of the individual's personal food history and preferences.
 Stereotyping in dysphagia services could lead to recommendations based solely on the food preferences most often associated with the individual's cultural background.

 Clinical competence requires clinicians to distinguish a communication difference from a communication disorder.
-A clinically competent clinician will gain sufficient knowledge of a client's/patient's cultural and linguistic background in order to avoid assuming that a communication pattern(s) constitutes a disorder when the pattern(s) may in fact be the result of cultural and linguistic variation.
+A clinically competent clinician will gain sufficient knowledge of a client's/patient's/family's cultural and linguistic background to avoid assuming that a communication pattern(s) constitutes a disorder when the pattern(s) may in fact be the result of cultural and linguistic variation.

-- recognize that cultural dimensions and individual variation may influence eye-gaze behavior; facial expressions; body language; rules of social interaction; child-rearing practices; perceptions of mental health, health, illness, and disability; and patterns of superior and subordinate roles in relation to status by age, gender, and class;
+- Recognize that cultural dimensions and individual variation may influence eye-gaze behavior; facial expressions; body language; rules of social interaction; child-rearing practices; perceptions of mental health, health, illness, and disability; and patterns of superior and subordinate roles in relation to status by age, gender or gender identity, and class.

-- review cultural and linguistic variables and factors that may influence communication in order to determine if the communication patterns of an individual may be related to his/her cultural background;
+- Review cultural and linguistic variables and factors that may influence communication in order to determine if the communication patterns of an individual may be related to their cultural background.

-- determine if the communication pattern is related to the individual's linguistic background (see bilingual service delivery);
+- Determine if the communication pattern is related to the individual's linguistic background (see

 Dynamic Assessment and Response to Intervention

-Clinically competent service providers recognize and address the cultural and linguistic variables that affect service delivery while continuing to individualize assessment and treatment strategies.
+Clinically competent service providers recognize and address the cultural and linguistic variables that affect service delivery while individualizing assessment and treatment strategies.
 This individualization ensures that the audiologist or SLP does not overgeneralize regarding a person's cultural or linguistic background.
 When providing services, audiologists and SLPs consider

-- the need to modify scheduling and appointment times due to cultural and individual values that may influence client/patient availability,
+- the need to modify scheduling and appointment times due to cultural and individual values that may influence client/patient/family availability;

-- the appropriateness and cultural sensitivity of materials utilized during assessment and intervention activities,
+- the appropriateness and cultural sensitivity of materials utilized during assessment and intervention activities; and

 - family and client/patient perceptions of assessment, possible diagnosis, and intervention strategies.

-Clinical issues Portal pages include additional information regarding the impact of culture as it relates to specific clinical topics.
+Clinical Topics Practice Portal pages include additional information regarding the impact of culture as it relates to specific clinical topics.

 The Assessment Process

 When conducting assessments, audiologists and SLPs consider the client's/patient's level of acculturation and assimilation within the mainstream culture.
 In addition, practitioners must determine how familiar and comfortable the individual is with social, interpersonal, academic, and testing practices, as familiarity with testing procedures may influence performance during the assessment process.
-An appropriate evaluation may have to be completed over multiple sessions if there is a need to assess a client/patient in more than one language, collaborate with an interpreter, utilize alternate assessment formats, and find and/or establish norms for a given client/patient population.
+An evaluation may have to be completed over multiple sessions if there is a need to assess a client/patient in more than one language, collaborate with an interpreter, utilize alternate assessment formats, and find and/or establish norms for a given client/patient population.
 See ASHA's Practice Portal pages on

 Gathering a Case History

 Case histories should include information about the individual's communication characteristics as they compare to others from the same community.
 Whenever possible, case histories should be collected using open-ended questions rather than asking respondents to select from options that may not be appropriate for them.
-Clinicians should refrain from creating assumptions about individuals or families based on general cultural, ethnic, or racial information and should use the case history process to gather specific knowledge of the views of clients and their families.
+Clinicians should not create assumptions about individuals or families based on general cultural, ethnic, or racial information and should use the case history process to gather specific knowledge of the views of clients/patients and their families.

-Ethnographic interviewing encourages the interviewee to provide information that they feel is relevant, rather than respond to clinician presented questions, and can provide insight into the client's and family's perceptions, views, desires, and expectations.
+Ethnographic interviewing encourages the interviewee to provide information that they feel is relevant, rather than respond to clinician-presented questions.
+This style of interviewing can provide insight into the client's/patient's/family's perceptions, views, desires, and expectations.
 Strategies for ethnographic interviewing include

-- restating what the client says by repeating the client's exact words rather than paraphrasing or interpreting,
+- restating what the client/patient/family says by repeating the exact words rather than paraphrasing or interpreting;

-- summarizing the client's or parent's statements and providing the opportunity for correction in case of misinterpretation,
+- summarizing the client's/patient's/family's statements and providing the opportunity for correction in case of misinterpretation;

-- avoiding leading questions that tend to orient the person to a particular response.
+- avoiding leading questions that tend to orient the person to a particular response; and

-- avoiding using "why" questions, because such questions tend to sound judgmental and may increase the client's/patient's/family's defensiveness (Westby, Burda, & Mehta, 2003).
+- avoiding using "why" questions because such questions tend to sound judgmental and may increase the client's/patient's/family's defensiveness (Westby, Burda, & Mehta, 2003).

-Under most conditions, the use of standardized tests alone does not reflect a comprehensive approach to determine whether an individual has a communication disorder.
-Test scores are invalid for a client who is not reflected in the normative group for the test's standardization sample, even if the test is administered as instructed.
+Under most conditions, the use of standardized tests alone is not a comprehensive approach to determine whether an individual has a communication disorder.
+Test scores are invalid for a client/patient who is not reflected in the normative group for the test's standardization sample, even if the test is administered as instructed.
 In these cases, the tests cannot be used to determine the presence or absence of a communication disorder.
-However, these tests can provide valuable descriptive information about a client's abilities and limitations in the language of the test (i.e., a test given in English will assess a child's ability in English).
+However, these tests can provide valuable descriptive information about a client's/patient's abilities and limitations in the language of the test (i.e., a test given in English will assess a child's ability in English).

-No test can be completely culture-free.
-Most formal testing is unfamiliar to individuals who have not had exposure to the mainstream educational context and the culture of testing that includes both nonverbal and verbal components.
+No test can be completely culture free.
+Most formal testing is unfamiliar to individuals who have not had exposure to the mainstream educational context and to the culture of testing that includes both nonverbal and verbal components.
 Nonverbal aspects of the testing culture include

 - perception of time;